mariadb-corporation/MaxScale/Documentation/Filters/Top-N-Filter.md

 ### Filebase

 The basename of the output file created for each session.
-A session index is added to the filename for each file written.
+The session ID is added to the filename for each file written.
 This is a mandatory parameter.

 ```
 filebase=/tmp/SqlQueryLog